finocchiaro-classes/csci-1090-f25-ps3/README.md

 **Remember** The sample code is your friend!

 **Remember** I now expect you to write comments in your code!
-One point will be deducted if you do not provide comments explaining your code.
+Points will be deducted if you do not provide comments explaining your code.
 Here's what I would like commented this time:

 * Before every function you define, describe what it does and what its arguments are.
 Exception: you do not need to explain what `main()` is for.
 * Before every variable you declare, explain what value it is holding.
 Exception: variables that appear after the keyword `for`.